What can you do to attract, inspire, retain and help to grow talent? And how do you create a high-performance culture?

 4. Throw talent in at the deep end

 Let young talent struggle and make mistakes.
 Force your talent to be creative and inspire your talent to find solutions that they thought were beyond their reach.
-Don't be too afraid — if people are truly talented, they will make it through.
+Don’t be too afraid — if people are truly talented, they will make it through.
 But be careful — keep an eye on them.
-Throw talent in at the deep end, but don't let them drown.
+Throw talent in at the deep end, but don’t let them drown, there should always be the support and teamwork there to ensure that people succeed.

 5. Create a high-performance culture